fyne-io/fyne/README.md

 # Declarative API

-If you prefer a more declarative API then that is provided too.
+Fyne also provides a declarative API.
-The following is exactly the same as the code above but in this different style.
+The following is exactly the same as the code above but in a declarative style.

 ```go
 package main